-New to NZ, this training will introduce you to the Bader-Pearson Developmental approach (read more about the model here) and give you new perspectives on how and why people have relationship difficulties as well as a raft of tools to help them.
+New to NZ in 2015, this training will introduce you to the Bader-Pearson Developmental approach (read more about the model here) and give you new perspectives on how and why people have relationship difficulties as well as a raft of tools to help them.
 We offer training that gives you a specific diagnostic framework and concrete skills for helping people with relationships.
 Both seasoned and novice therapists will benefit from the array of specific, targeted interventions and the model’s “wide-angle” view.
 The training is compatible with all other models of relationship therapy – Imago, EFT, Gottman, Psychodynamic, Crucible etc. It is suitable for counsellors, psychologists, psychotherapists, social workers – any helping professional.

 - Level 2 – Working with the Tough Issues in Relationships Two Day Workshop.